Information for parents

 What should be in place at your child’s club or activity

-Any good club or activity should have certain things in place to make sure they’re taking care of children during sessions, practices and any away trips and competitions.
+Any good club or activity provider should have certain things in place to make sure that they’re taking care of children and young people.
+This applies during sessions, practices, on any away trips and when competing at competitions.

-You should feel confident asking a club about any of the areas below.
-You have a right to know these things and any good club will be happy to let you know what they have in place.
+You should feel confident asking a club or activity provider about all of the areas that we’ve set out below.
+Remember, you have a right to know these things and any well run club will be happy to let you know what safeguarding policies and procedures they have in place.

 Safeguarding policy

-Clubs and activity providers should have a safeguarding policy which outlines their commitment to protecting children and a clear procedure for dealing with all concerns.
+Clubs and activity providers should have a safeguarding policy or a National Governing Body policy that they follow.
+This policy outlines their commitment to protecting children and young people, as well as showing a clear procedure for dealing with all concerns.
 You should be able to see a copy of this policy.

-Our sample safeguarding policy statement outlines how a sports organisation and activity providers will ensure children are kept safe during sport and sessions.
+Our sample safeguarding policy statement shows how a sports organisation, club or activity providers should ensure children and young people are kept safe during sport and physical activity sessions.

-Every club should have a welfare or safeguarding lead who you can contact if you have a concern.
-You should be given this person’s contact details.
+Every club or organisation should have either a welfare or safeguarding lead who you can contact if you have a worry or a concern.
+You should have been given this person’s contact details on registration at the club.
 If not, their details should be available from any coach or be displayed on the club or activities website or in their venue.

 Codes of conduct for staff, children and parents

 There should be written code of conduct or behaviour showing what is required of staff, volunteers, participants, parents and carers.
-Theses codes should highlight the rules about what behaviour is expected and how this will be addressed if they are not upheld.
+These codes should promote positive behaviour from all involved in your child's sport or physical activity journey.
+They should also highlight the consequences of poor behaviour and how this will be addressed if the codes are not upheld.

 Safe ways of recruiting staff, including criminal records checks